anoobbacker/election-leaderboard/README.md

 1. Repeat the same for [`election_results`](./data/loksabha/kerala_election_results.sql) table

 ## Use ChatGPT to generate the boilerplate code
 ```
-write a code using SvleteKit, TailwindCSS and TypeScript for a modern website for entering election predictions for Kerala Election 2024 and find the leader using below rules.
+write a code using SvleteKit, TailwindCSS and TypeScript for a website where participants enters election predictions for Kerala Election 2024 using below rules.
 1. Admin can create a group with name and participant's email addresses
-2. Particpants can login using email and password.
+1. Particpants can login using email and password.
-3. After login participants can select the winner name for each consistency, enter vote share percentage, and number of votes by which the person will win.
+1. Particpants can find the constituency, and candidate details
-4. After submission of the predictions, participant sees the leaderboard where for each consituency it shows the list of participants winner selection.
+1. Particpants can select the winner for each consistency, enter vote share percentage, and number of votes by which the person will win.
-5. Find the constituency, UDF, LDF and NDA candidate details from attached image
+1. After submission of the predictions, participant sees the leaderboard where for each consituency it shows the list of participants winner selection.

 ```

 # Set up env